Eagle Mountain Railroad: Maintenance & mothballing

 The railroad remained relatively untouched since the last ore train operated in 1986.
 However, the large ore loading tower at Eagle Mountain was removed in 1990.
 Kaiser Ventures conducted maintenance work and routine repairs to the rail line in the mid-1990s.
 To accomplish this, a single switcher locomotive (painted for Kaiser Ventures) was brought to the property to operate small work trains.
 When this work was completed, the locomotive was stored at Eagle Mountain for a short time before being moved to the old Fontana Mill site where it remained stored.

 In August and September 2003, approximately 10 mi of track were damaged when two flash floods hit the railroad.
 In several locations, culverts were washed out leaving track suspended in the air although no significant structures were damaged as all bridges held up well to the flood waters.
 In other locations, silt up to 10 ft deep covers the tracks.
 Kaiser Ventures estimated it would cost about $3.5 million to repair the damage.
 During the next two years, a contractor conducted work along the entire line to culverts and protective diversion dikes to prevent any further damage but the damaged sections remained as Kaiser Ventures decided to postpone repairs until a future date when funds would be available.

 Track removal

 The entire interchange yard in Ferrum was removed by the Union Pacific during a track expansion project.
 All that remains is part of the wye and an old maintenance-of-way structure.
 The railroad's mainline appears to still be mostly intact.
 In April 2017, a railroad materials company began removing the track by working its way from Eagle Mountain to Ferrum.
-By 2023 removal will be completed.
+By 2023 removal was completed.